humppa123/resilience-typescript/README.md

 try {
     const result = await cache.execute(func, key); // Returns a value from the cache if present or executes the func to get the value and stores it in the cache under the given key.
 } catch (e) {
-    console.log(e.message); // A CacheError, its "innerException" contains the real error.
+    console.log(e.message); // A CacheError, its "innerError" contains the real error.
 }
 ```